OpenSDP/college-going-r/docs/college_going_pipeline.md

                                              plotdf$enrl_1oct_ninth_yr2_any == 1 &
                                              plotdf$ontime_grad == 1)

-# // Step 3: Generate on track indicators that take into account studentsâ€™ GPAs
+# // Step 3: Generate on track indicators that take into account students’ GPAs
 # upon completion of their first year in high school
 # TODO: Check for NA values in how ontrack_endyr is coded
 plotdf$ot <- NA